Patients with a common type of metal hip implant should have annual health checks for life, according to the UK body for regulating medical devices.

 In 2010 there were 76,759 hip replacements, and approximately 5% of these surgeries used an metal-on-metal implant sized 36mm or above.

 What exactly is the problem with metal-on-metal implants?

-All hip implants will wear down over time as the ball and cup slide against each other during walking and running.
-Although many people live the rest of their lives without needing their implant to be replaced, any implant may eventually need surgery to remove or replace its components.
-Surgery to remove or replace part of the implant is known as "revision" and, of the 76,759 procedures performed in 2010, some 7,852 were revision surgeries.
+All hip implants wear down over time as the ball and cup slide against each other during walking and running.
+Although many people live the rest of their lives without needing a replacement implant, any implant may eventually need surgery to remove or replace its components.

 Individuals are thought to react differently to the presence of these metal particles, but in some people they can trigger inflammation and discomfort in the area around the implant.

 Over time this can cause damage and deterioration in the bone and tissue surrounding the implant and joint.
 This, in turn, may cause the implant to become loose and cause painful symptoms, meaning that further surgery is required.